MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Experimental Setup

 \subsection{Training}

 Like \citet{blevins-zettlemoyer-2020-moving}, we train with cross-entropy loss.
-The difference is that for MWEs, there is one additional possible label whose score is computed from the dot product of the ``not an MWE'' representation and word representation.
-Given a word or MWE $w$, its gold sense $s_i$, and $|S_w|=j$ possible senses in the lexicon, this formalizes to:
+The difference is that for MWEs, there is one additional possible label representing the ``not a MWE'' case.
+Given a word or MWE $w$, its gold sense $g_s$, and $|S_w|=j$ possible senses in the lexicon, this formalizes to:

-We define batch size by the number of training examples (words or MWEs to be labeled) in each batch, and keep this number constant by adjusting the number of sentences and/or masking out examples to save them for the next batch.
-We train for 15 epochs, evaluating on the dev set once per epoch and using the best performing model as our final model.
-Batch size and other hyperparameters such as learning rate are determined by random sweep.
+We train for 15 epochs on SemCor and three epochs for fine-tuning, computing F1 on the WSD and MWE identification dev sets once per epoch and use the best performing model as our final model.
+Batch size and other hyperparameters such as learning rate were determined by hyperparameter search.
+Further implementation and training details can be found in Appendix~\hyperref[appendix:imp]{A}.